-In addition to the focus of Scouting skills, we also strive to have Scouts earn the Scouting Heritage Merit Badge and an additional merit badge of choice.
+In addition to the focus of Scouting skills, we also strive to have Scouts earn the Scouting Heritage and Nature Merit Badges.

 Our tower has two different rappelling heights, an inverted climbing wall, a chimney climb, and at least a dozen different climbing routes.
 Climbing competitions take place throughout the week and encourage Scouts to climb often and improve their overall climbing technique.

 Attending camp is not without its scheduling challenges, especially for older youth who want to do exciting activities reserved specifically for them, but still want to earn merit badges.
 At Klaus, we believe it doesn’t have to be that way.

 Additionally, Climb On Safely is offered to leaders by request for those leaders who prefer face-to-face instruction versus online instruction.
 For more on COPE, please visit the COPE page.